timiTao/BehatPlaceholderExtension/README.md

 * PHP consts - NULL, TRUE, FALSE
 * Configuration consts - defined at config file

 Purpose of this is that usually i use in system non meaning const data, like default system admin.
+Addictionally extend placoholder from others extension.
 Over testing on local machine is okey, but when need run over some dump, user probably will change and i don't need to change scenarios.

 ## Installing extension